irvingmx/bankaccount-service/README.md

 #### For execute services you have to Authorize using
 * user : irvingmx
-* Bearer header : Bearer eyJhbGciOiJIUzUxMiJ9.eyJzdWIiOiJpcnZpbmdteCIsImV4cCI6MTY2OTkxMjQ2MywiaWF0IjoxNjY5ODk0NDYzfQ.PJryOu9vDGavvN0gNczrvUtX2qwsxhBF17r553Hl_ZHvUjKiR-3F6gdlJE-UkqpIiz28Te8IotoG2goa3cn2mg
+* Bearer header : execute POST https://irvingmx-bankaccount-service.herokuapp.com/authenticate

 ## Resources exposed